SwissDataScienceCenter/renku/docs/user/interactive_environments.rst

 -----------------------------------

-If you know you're not going to be actively working on your project, it's good manners to :ref:`Saving your work` and stop the interactive environment, so that you can release the resources you were consuming.
+If you know you're not going to be actively working on your project, it's good manners to :ref:`save your work<saving>` and stop the interactive environment, so that you can release the resources you were consuming.
 You can do this from the Environments tab on the Renkulab UI.